Palliative care: Overview

 Grief support

-If you live with a serious illness, you may experience grief related to:
+If you live with serious illness, you may experience grief related to:

-- changing roles within your family (or chosen family), social and work circles
+- changes in roles within your family, chosen family, social circles or workplaces

-Grief is a lifelong process of adjusting to the realities of loss, while re-learning how to find joy and meaning in life, even without the people we've lost.
+Grief is a lifelong process of adjusting to change and loss.
+It involves finding new ways to experience comfort and meaning in life, even without the people or roles we've lost.

-Grief support services can help you during different stages of an illness and after a loss.
+Grief support services can help during different stages of illness and after a loss.
 The support you receive will depend on your circumstances and the approach that works best for you.